-The axleboxes and bearings have been produced and fitted to the frames and two volunteers with engineering skills had virtually completed the pony truck at the start of February 2018.(components for the trailing pony truck can be sponsored – see below).
-Quotations for production of the trailing wheels were being obtained at the same time and once these wheels are ready number 10 will become an 0-4-2..
+The axleboxes and bearings have been produced and fitted to the frames and two volunteers with engineering skills had completed the pony truck at the start of February 2018.(components for the trailing pony truck can be sponsored – see below).
+Quotations for production of the trailing wheels were being obtained at the same time and once these wheels are ready number 10 will become an 0-4-2.
 Cylinders were cast in Wolverhampton during 2017.
-They were due to be machined in late winter 2018 which will take the project closer to the “rolling chassis” stage.
-A generous individual donation has paid for the casting and machining of the cylinders, plus production of the cylinder covers After this the motion parts will need to be manufactured and fitted in the narrow area between the frames and a further individual donation is helping towards production of the connecting rods..
+They were due to be machined in May 2018 which will take the project closer to the “rolling chassis” stage.
+A generous individual donation has paid for the casting and machining of the cylinders, plus production of the cylinder covers.
+After this the motion parts will need to be manufactured and fitted in the narrow area between the frames and a further individual donation is helping towards production of the connecting rods.
+It is estimated that the manufacture and erection of coupling rods and the motion will cost £53,000.
 Subsequent to this the frames area can be united with the boiler once the smokebox has been constructed.

 Thus far some £160,000 has been spent on preparatory work and construction of number 10 and the balance of the work has been estimated as being in the region of £100,000.
 Steam engines, even small ones like number 10, are expensive items to build and the time taken until the engine leaves the Alan Keef workshops and commences work in the Dulas Valley will be determined by the rate of fund raising.